-Delaware Termite Control
+Delaware Termite Control and Extermination

 Termites are pests that live off of an organic fiber called cellulose.
 One of the places that termites find the cellulose they need to survive is in wood.
 These pests can eat away at the wood of your Delaware home or business around the clock.
 Damage from termites is not immediately noticeable which means that activity can go on for years before you see signs of it on the inside of your Delaware home or business.
 To protect your Delaware home or business from termites, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.

 During these unprecedented times, Viking Pest is committed to keeping homes and businesses throughout NJ, PA, DE, and the Eastern Shore of Maryland healthy, safe, and pest-free.
 Viking Pest is open and providing contactless, exterior pest control services to keep invaders out of your home or business.

 Termites are small pests that eat away at the wood of houses and businesses throughout Delaware.
 These pests can also infest dead or dying trees.
 Delaware termite control experts at Viking Pest explain each termite colony has a hierarchical system in which each type of termite performs a specific task.
 The king and queen termite are the largest termites in the colony and they are in charge of reproduction.
 Soldier termites provide protection from threats to the colony.
 The worker termites are the ones that do the damage to your home or business by eating away at the structural wood, explain the local termite exterminators at Viking Pest.
 Winged termites, also known as reproductives, alates, or swarmers, eventually leave in search of a new place to establish a colony.
 Upon finding a location that provides the moisture and food supply they need, the reproductive termites shed their wings and become the king and queen of a new colony, explain the Delaware termite control experts at Viking Pest.